AppliedEnergistics/Applied-Energistics-2/guidebook.md

 The following custom tags are supported in our Markdown pages.

-In all custom tags, item and page ids by default inherit the namespace of the page they're on.
-So if the page is in AE2s guidebook, all ids automatically use the `ae2` namespace, unless specified.
+In all custom tags, item and page IDs by default inherit the namespace of the page they're on.
+So if the page is in AE2s guidebook, all IDs automatically use the `ae2` namespace, unless specified.

 #### Column / Row Layout